John-Almardeny/Mis-Functions-in-C/README.md

 Remove Spaces from a String.
 Replace Char in a String by another one.
 Strings Comparison (Non Case-sensitive).
-Diplay WrappedText on the Windows Console.
+Display WrappedText on the Windows Console.